websavers/centos2alma_openvz/README.md

 # Usage

 Check to be sure the container is recognized as convertible by almaconvert8:
 `./centos2alma_openvz.sh <CTID> --check`

 If all is well, begin conversion:
 `./centos2alma_openvz.sh <CTID>`

+During the run of almaconvert8 you will probably see the followin warnings, which can be ignored:
+> Warning!
+Unsupported repositories detected

 IMPORTANT: Once you have confirmed the conversion has been successul and you do not need to reset to the CentOS 7 snapshot, run these commands to delete the snapshots created by this process:
 ```